- 1 beef tenderloin roast (3 pounds)

 - Place tenderloin in a large resealable plastic bag.
 Combine the wine, soy sauce, rosemary, Dijon mustard, ground mustard and garlic.
 Pour half of the marinade over tenderloin; seal bag and turn to coat.
 Refrigerate for 4-12 hours, turning several times.
 Cover and refrigerate remaining marinade.

-- Place the potatoes, brussels sprouts and carrots in a greased 13-in. x 9-in. baking dish; add reserved marinade and toss to coat.
+- Place the potatoes, Brussels sprouts and carrots in a greased 13x9-in. baking dish; add reserved marinade and toss to coat.
 Cover and bake at 425° for 30 minutes; stir.

 - Remove beef and let stand for 15 minutes.
 Check vegetables for doneness.
 If additional roasting is needed, cover with foil and bake for 10-15 minutes or until tender.
 Slice beef and serve with vegetables.
 Yield: 8-10 servings.